Greenheart/greenheart.github.io/src/content/posts/using-sqlite-triggers-to-boost-performance-of-select-count.md

 Like any solution, this one has two trade-offs worth mentioning:

 1. Every `INSERT`, `UPDATE` and/or `DELETE` will take slightly longer to complete because it also executes the corresponding SQLite trigger.
-In our case, this is acceptable since this part of the project needs to optimise for fast reads on the landing page.
-However, if your system needs to optimise for fast writes, this might be a problem.
+In our case, this is acceptable since this part of the project needs to optimize for fast reads on the landing page.
+However, if your system needs to optimize for fast writes, this might be a problem.
 2. We need to store an additional `stats` table in the DB, which might get outdated if something happens with the triggers or the tables used to calculate the `stats`.
 However, the table is only one row and is only modified by triggers and never from application code.
-Thus SQLite triggers are a good tool as long as you test them properly.
+Thus, SQLite triggers are a good tool as long as you test them properly.

 In our case, these are very good trade-offs to make the website load significantly faster - and stay fast over time.